Drexl/MHWilds-Better-Focus/README.md

 - Expand "Better Focus".
 - Toggle settings on/off as desired.

-Keyboard input notes:
-- Better Focus reads dash and Seikret keyboard inputs from the current gameplay keybind profiles instead of relying only on shared/global defaults.
-- No custom hotkey override setup is required.

 # KNOWN LIMITATIONS/ISSUES

 - This mod was primarily developed and tested for KB+M play.
 Controller testing was more limited, but the features should work.
 Report issues if you find any.